EMencova/ft_irc/README.md

 	KICK #mychannel UserX
 	```
   - Verify that the specified user is removed from the channel and receives a kick notification.

+	// You are not an operator message is in main window
 - **Test INVITE:**

+  - // you'd see invite message in main irssi window
   - As an operator, type:
 	```
 	INVITE #mychannel UserY
 	```
   - Verify that UserY (if connected) receives an invitation message.

 - **Test TOPIC Command:**
+-
+  - //check topic when you are in the channel
   - **Viewing Topic:**
 	- Type:
 	  ```